elixir4dev/todo_api/Tutorial.md

 `mix phx.gen.context Tasks Todo todos title:string description:string completed:boolean deadline:date`

-The command generates a **context** with functions around an **Ecto schema**¹.
+The command generates a **context** with functions around an **Ecto schema**.
 The first argument is the context module followed by the schema module and its plural name (used as the schema table name).
 The context is an Elixir module that serves as an API boundary for the given resource¹.
 It adds the following files to `lib/todo_api`:
 - A context module in `tasks.ex`, serving as the API boundary.
 - A schema in `tasks/todo.ex`, with a `todos` table.
 - A migration file for the repository and test files for the context will also be generated¹.

 This generator will prompt you if there is an existing context with the same name, in order to provide more instructions on how to correctly use Phoenix contexts¹.
 You can skip this prompt and automatically merge the new schema access functions and tests into the existing context using `--merge-with-existing-context`.
 To prevent changes to the existing context and exit the generator, use `--no-merge-with-existing-context`¹.

-(1) mix phx.gen.context — Phoenix v1.7.7 - HexDocs. https://hexdocs.pm/phoenix/Mix.Tasks.Phx.Gen.Context.html.

 To learn more about it run the command `mix help phx.gen.context`